sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/output.md

 # Output assertion

-The output assertion checks for `stdout` and `stderr` output from specific pieces of code.
+The output assertion checks for `stdout` and `stderr` output from specific pieces of code:

 ```rust
 assert_outputs!(